-Formal Thank You Notes Not Required
+Thank You Cards for Sympathy Cards Not Required

 According to Funeralwise.com, a thank you note is not needed for everyone who sends a sympathy card.
 Thank you notes should be sent to anyone that offered something beyond a simple card, but they are not required in response to a sympathy card alone.
-While it is always appropriate to send a thank you note if you would like, in this situation it is not necessary - and grieving survivors certainly may not need the added pressure of writing and addressing thank you notes.
+While it is always appropriate to send a thank you note if you would like, in this situation, it is not necessary - and grieving survivors certainly may not need the added pressure of writing and addressing thank you notes.

 If you receive a sympathy card from someone who indicates no thank you is required, the sender is likely honoring the situation and making sure that you know that you are not expected to respond to the gesture.
-The fact that some people may make such a notation does not mean that you are required to send acknowledgements or expressions of gratitude to people who don't specify that a response isn't necessary.
+The fact that some people may make such a notation does not mean that you are required to send acknowledgments or expressions of gratitude to people who don't specify that a response isn't necessary.
 Even those who don't make a special notation will not likely expect to receive a thank you note after sending a sympathy card.

-If You Decide to Send a Thank You Note
+If You Decide to Send a Thank You Note for Condolence Cards

 If you do decide to send thank you notes, they do not have to be written by the actual recipient of the sympathy card.
-It is acceptable for a relative or friend to assist with the notes if the recipient is unable due to grief or other end-of-life duties of the survivors.
+It is acceptable for a relative or friend to assist with the notes if the recipient is unable to do so due to grief or other end-of-life duties of the survivors.

 According to Emily Post, typically, a thank you note should be handwritten and include a personal message.
 The note can be very simple such as "Thanks so much for your card in our time of grief.
 Regards, The Anderson Family."

 Appropriate Time Frame for Sending Sympathy Card Thank Yous

 According to Emily Post's Bereavement Questions and Answers, unlike with other thank you cards, there is not a specific recommended time frame for sending thank you notes for sympathy cards.
 Friends and loved ones will understand the difficulties associated with the loss.
 You will not offend anyone if there is a delay - particularly since no one is expecting to receive a formal 'thank you' in response to a sympathy card.